9 Parental Rights In The IEP Process

 Right To Mediation

-When a disagreement arises, parents are free to seek voluntary and impartial mediation to help find a mutual agreed upon solution regarding the child’s special education IEP.
+When a disagreement arises, parents are free to seek voluntary and impartial mediation to help find a mutually agreed-upon solution regarding the child’s special education IEP.

 Right To Information On Disciplinary Action

-Special Education Resource was created specifically to help parents of children with special needs find the information and assistance necessary to help their child reach their excellence.
-Through dozens of articles, quotes, links and one-on-one special education tutoring, we are here to help you every step of the way.
+Special Education Resource was explicitly created to help parents of children with special needs find the information and assistance necessary to help their child reach their excellence.

-This entry was posted on Friday, November 7th, 2014 at 7:06 pm and is filed under Special Education IEP and tagged as .
+This entry was posted on Friday, November 7th, 2014 at 7:06 pm and is filed under Special Education IEP and tagged as Advocacy, Special Education IEP.
 You can follow any responses to this entry through the RSS 2.0 feed.